jean-brg/ash/README.md

 - [X] Find a way to ensure all paramters have been filled in
 - [X] Add the `ash-source` feature
     - Sources/dot-sources every function into the current shell to act as native functions
-- [X] Update README (Adding ash as an alias, reserved keywords, using ash-source, file location)
+- [X] Update README (Adding ash as an alias, reserved keywords, using ash-source, file location, installation guide)

 ### MVP 3:
 - [ ] Add the `ash ash-repl` feature